avinoamr/dbstream/README.md

 dbstream
 ========

-DatabaseStream API for creating abstract, portable and functional Node streams for accessing databases
+DatabaseStream API for creating abstract, portable and functional Node streams for accessing databases.

+> Due to the massive fragmentation of Node libraries for accessing different databases, it's difficult to write elegant code that is fully portable across database systems.
+This API has been designed to encourage similarity between Node modules that are used to access databases.
+Inspired by [PEP 249](http://legacy.python.org/dev/peps/pep-0249/)

 #### Example